 |Pros||– Can reduce your federal taxes up to $2,000/year from mortgage interest paid|

 |Cons||– Limited qualifications|

 |Best For||– Those who are happy with their loan, but want to save on taxes|

-- Just because you qualify for one of the above first-time home buyer programs and it seems like the perfect fit doesn’t mean that it actually is.
-When it comes to finding a mortgage, it’s always best to do more research than less, if possible.
-So be sure to check all lenders, interest rates and down payment stipulations to ensure you’re ending up with the most beneficial situation.
+- Qualifying for one of the above first-time home buyer programs is just the beginning of the mortgage process.
+When it comes to finding a mortgage, it’s always best to do as much research and shop around as possible.
+Be sure to check all lenders, interest rates and down payment stipulations.

 Photo credit: ©iStock.com/mphillips007, ©iStock.com/monkeybusinessimages, ©iStock.com/JohnnyGreig